wsowens/website/content/techno-optimism.md

 Author: Will Owens
 Date: 2024-07-02
 Slug: techno-optimist-hype
-Summary: The pitfalls of techno-optimism and the subtle distinction between hype and hope
+Summary: The pitfalls of techno-optimism and the subtle distinction between hype and hope.
+Tags: essay, technology

 ---
 _This essay was originally posted [on Substack](https://ovvens.substack.com/p/its-hard-to-be-a-good-techno-optimist#footnote-anchor-7-146088632)._